gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Handshake of initial DTLS Restart connection {#init-dtls-restart-connection}

-As soon as the Association has reached the PROTECTION_PENDING state, a DTLS Restart connection SHOULD be instantiated.
+As soon as the Association has reached the PROTECTED state, a DTLS Restart connection SHOULD be instantiated.
 The instantiation of the initial DTLS Restart connection follows the rules given in
-{{further_dtls_connection}} where the DCI = 0x40 (that is initial DCI = 0 and R bit = 1).
+{{further_dtls_connection}} where the DCI = 0 (that is initial DCI = 0) and R bit = 1.
 Unless a SCTP association restart has happened and the restart DCI has been used.
-In this case a new restart DTLS connection SHALL be established as soon as PROTECTION_PENDING state has been reached, using a restart DCI counter of the current + 1.
+In this case a new restart DTLS connection SHALL be established using a restart DCI counter of the current + 1.

 It MAY exist a time gap where the Association is in PROTECTED state but no DTLS Restart connection exists yet.
 If a SCTP Restart procedure